edisplay/RCB_TA_notes/week-6-ajax/lesson-plan-6.1.md

 use 12-instructor-do.html

-### last but not least Partners Do (10 minutes)
+### 13. last but not least Partners Do (10 minutes)

 read through the giphy documentation

-how do you return a random gif back from their api?
+how do you return the trending gifs back from their api?

+### 14. last instructor do (15 minutes)

+show 14-instrucor-do.html

 ### last.
 Instructor Do (5 minutes)